paulsonkoly/yarr/README.md

 ### ops

 Lists current channel operators.
-Can be used to mention all operators in the channel if you want operatior attention.
+Can be used to mention all operators in the channel if you want operator attention.
 Useful if the channel is trolled.
 Operators are users with ruby/staff mask, not necesarrily with +o flag.

 ### fake